 Flow routines for actual and natural flows are re-run for each update and new datasets created.
-These datasets are then compared with previous data to ensure continuity and accuracy.
-Explanations of any differences between successive full update datasets are provided in a separate report - "Hydrological Modelling Dataset: HMD Flow Series Comparison".
+These datasets are then compared with previous data to ensure continuity.
+Explanations of any differences between successive full update datasets are provided in a separate report - "Hydrological Modelling Dataset: HMD Flow Series Comparison" and are completed during a full update.
+As this is an interim update only, no comparison report is available.